browserengineering/book/book/styles.md

 can hide errors.

-Since the page's stylesheets come *after* browser style, user styles take priority over the browser style sheet.^[They do that in real browsers too, but real browsers accomplish this goal by fiddling with priorities.
-Our browser style sheet only has tag selectors in it, so just putting them first works well enough.]
+Since the page's stylesheets come *after* browser style, user styles take priority over the browser style sheet.
 With the rules loaded, we need only sort and apply them and then do layout:

 ``` {.python indent=4}